SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Frameworks

-There are lots of FL frameworks that focus on improving efficiency or solving the challenge of statistical heterogeneity, while ignoring the potential risk brought by exchanging plaintext parameters, i.e. following the original privacy-preserving ideas proposed by Google~\cite{mcmahan2016federated}.
+Lots of FL frameworks focus on improving efficiency or meeting statistical challenges, while ignoring the potential risk brought by exchanging plaintext \lgp{model updates}, i.e. following the original paradigm proposed by Google~\cite{mcmahan2016federated}.

 Smith et al. proposed a systems-aware optimization framework named MOCHA~\cite{smith2017federated}, which combined FL with multi-task learning to handle the statistical challenges.
-FedCS~\cite{nishio2019client}, a mobile edge computing framework for machine learning presented by Nishio et al., aimed to perform FL efficiently under the setting of heterogeneous \emph{data controller}s.
-Liang et al. proposed LG-FEDAVG~\cite{liang2020think} combing local representation learning with FL.
-They showed that local models better deal with heterogeneous data and effectively learn fair representations that obfuscate protected attributes.
+FedCS~\cite{nishio2019client}, a mobile edge computing framework for machine learning presented by Nishio et al., aims to perform FL efficiently under the setting of heterogeneous parties.
+Liang et al. proposed LG-FEDAVG~\cite{liang2020think} by combing local representation learning with FL.
+They showed that local models can better deal with statistical challenges and effectively learn fair representations that obfuscate protected attributes.
+Kone{\v{c}}n{\`y} et al. proposed FSVRG~\cite{konevcny2016federated1} to train a high-quality centralized model.
+Liu et al. designed the FedBCD~\cite{liu2019communication} algorithm, in which each party conducts multiple local updates before each communication to effectively reduce the number of communication rounds among parties.
+CFL~\cite{sattler2020clustered} presented by Sattler et al. utilizes geometric properties of the FL loss surface to group the client population into clusters with jointly trainable data distributions.
+Nori et al. proposed an enhanced FL scheme, namely FFL~\cite{nori2021fast}, which jointly and dynamically adjusts two variables: local update coefficients, and sparsity budgets of gradient compression, to minimize the learning error.

+\textbf{Features:} \emph{No additional security is provided for \lgp{model updates}, which are exchanged in plaintext in Non-cryptographic FL frameworks.
+Non-cryptographic FL frameworks are more efficient than the other two types of FL frameworks.}